PostgreSQL Database Management and Usage

 Packages

-in the left navigation bar. - Locate your installed version of PostgreSQL.
+in the left navigation bar. - Locate the installed version of PostgreSQL.

 - Use the toggle switch next to the package to start, stop, or restart the service.